astropy/astropy/docs/stats/index.rst

     This scipy package contains a variety of useful statistical functions and classes.
 The functionality in `astropy.stats` is intended to supplement this, *not* replace it.

+* :mod: `statsmodel`
+    The statsmodel package provides functionality for estimating different statistical models, tests, and data exploration.

+* :mod: `astroML`
+    The astroML package is a Python module for machine learning and data mining.
+Some of the tools from this package have been migrated here, but there are still a number of tools there that are useful for astronomy and statistical analysis.

 * :func:`astropy.visualization.hist`
     The :func:`~astropy.stats.histogram` routine and related functionality